joshmccall221/gitbook/articles/azure_pricing.md

 >[iPad + Linode, 1 Year Later](http://yieldthought.com/post/12239282034/swapped-my-macbook-for-an-ipad)

-I had set up a linode VPS and loved developing from a chromebook so thought I would see if I could replicate this for a windows env.
+I had set up a linode VPS and loved developing from a Chromebook so thought I would see if I could replicate this for a windows env.
 > see earlier article:  [Azure, Visual Studio, ASP.NET MVC 5 Entity Framework!!!](chromebook.md)

 ###Pricing